 Workspace creation errors

-Possible cause: you are creating a workspace in a VNet whose private and public subnets have not been delegated to the
+Possible cause: you are creating a workspace in a VNet whose host and container subnets have not been delegated to the

 Microsoft.Databricks/workspaces service.
 Each subnet must have a network security group attached and must be properly delegated.
 See Virtual network requirements for more information.

-Possible cause: you are creating a workspace in a VNet with private and public subnets that are already being used by an existing Azure Databricks workspace.
+Possible cause: you are creating a workspace in a VNet with host and container subnets that are already being used by an existing Azure Databricks workspace.
 You cannot share multiple workspaces across a single subnet.
-You must have a new pair of public and private subnets for each workspace you deploy.
+You must have a new pair of host and container subnets for each workspace you deploy.

 Instances Unreachable: Resources were not reachable via SSH.

 Possible cause: traffic from control plane to workers is blocked.
-If you are deploying to an existing virtual network connected to your on-premises network, review your setup using the information supplied in Connect your Azure Databricks Workspace to your on-premises network.
+If you are deploying to an existing VNet connected to your on-premises network, review your setup using the information supplied in Connect your Azure Databricks workspace to your on-premises network.

 Unexpected Launch Failure: An unexpected error was encountered while setting up the cluster.
 Please retry and contact Azure Databricks if the problem persists.
 Internal error message: